Ethiopian Airlines Flight 961

-Ethiopian Airlines Flight 961 was a scheduled flight serving the route Addis Ababa–Nairobi–Brazzaville–Lagos–Abidjan.
+Ethiopian Airlines Flight 961 was a scheduled international flight serving the route Addis Ababa–Nairobi–Brazzaville–Lagos–Abidjan.
 On 23 November 1996, the aircraft serving the flight, a Boeing 767-200ER, was hijacked en route from Addis Ababa to Nairobi by three Ethiopians seeking asylum in Australia.
-The plane crash-landed in the Indian Ocean near Grande Comore, Comoros Islands, due to fuel exhaustion; 125 of the 175 passengers and crew on board, including the three hijackers, died.
-This is the first recorded instance of a partially successful water landing utilizing a wide-body aircraft.
-Although Pan Am Flight 6 in 1956 successfully executed a water landing (in which all passengers on board survived), the plane involved in that incident was a narrow-body Boeing 377 Stratocruiser.
+The plane crash-landed in the Indian Ocean near Grande Comore, Comoros Islands, due to fuel exhaustion.
+Of those onboard, 125 of 175 died in the ditching (water landing), including all three hijackers and six of the 12 crew.
+It was the first recorded instance of the ditching of a wide-body aircraft.

-Aircraft and crew
+Background

 Aircraft

-The aircraft involved in the crash was a Boeing 767-260ER, registration ET-AIZ, c/n 23916, that had its maiden flight on 17 September 1987.
+The aircraft involved was a Boeing 767-260ER, registered ET-AIZ, c/n 23916, that first flew on 17 September 1987.
 Powered by two Pratt & Whitney JT9D-7R4E engines, it was delivered new to Ethiopian Airlines on 22 October 1987.
 Except for a short period between May 1991 and February 1992 when it was leased to Air Tanzania, the airplane spent its life in the Ethiopian Airlines fleet.
-It was nine years old at the time the incident took place.
+It was nine years old at the time the hijacking took place.

 Crew

 Captain Leul Abate (42), an experienced pilot with over 11,500 total flight hours (including 4,067 hours in the Boeing 757/767), was the pilot-in-command.
 The first officer on the flight was Yonas Mekuria (34).
 He had flown more than 6,500 hours, 3,042 of them in the Boeing 757/767.

 Prior to the crash, Leul had experienced two previous hijackings.
 The first occurred 12 April 1992 on Flight ETH574, a Boeing 727-260.
 Two hijackers with hand grenades demanded to be taken to Nairobi and onwards to Canada.
-After a five-hour standoff at Jomo Kenyatta International Airport the hijackers surrendered.
+After a five-hour standoff at Jomo Kenyatta International Airport, the hijackers surrendered.
 The second occurred on 17 March 1995, flying a Boeing 737-260.
 Five hijackers demanded to be taken to Libya, and the airplane was diverted to El Obeid, Sudan.
 There the hijackers changed their mind and wanted to fly to Sweden instead.
 However, the Sudanese authorities refused to refuel the aircraft, and after several hours of standoff the hijackers surrendered.
-In both cases, the aircraft were undamaged and nobody was injured or killed.
+In both cases, the aircraft were undamaged and no one was injured or killed.

-Description
+Incident

 Departure

 The flight had been delayed in order to wait for a connecting flight.
-The aircraft took off at 08:09 UTC.
+The aircraft took off at 08:09 UTC from Addis Ababa.